-Where practical and feasible, habitat features such as large hollows and rock identified during the pre-clearance surveys will be salvaged and stockpiled for reuse in rehabilitation areas or relocated to adjoining areas of remnant vegetation.
+Where practical and feasible, habitat features such as large hollows and rock identified during the pre-clearance surveys will be salvaged and stockpiled for reuse in rehabilitation areas or relocated to adjoining areas of remnant vegetation or to the relinquishment area.
 Remaining tree limbs, stumps, shrubs and other woody vegetation may be mulched or used in whole or in part in rehabilitation areas.